 Associate of Applied Science Program (AAS): 4 semesters (2 years)

-Certificate Program: 3 semester (16 months)
+Certificate Program: 3 semesters (16 months)

-No prerequisites are necessary to enroll;, however, to be accepted into the program you must:
+No prerequisites are necessary to enroll; however, to be accepted into the program you must:

 To get started, you don’t need a separate application.
-Once you’ve taken PLA 101 (Fundamentals of Paralegalism), BLW 201 (Introduction to Business Law), and ENG 101 (Composition and Rhetoric) (AAS Program), or PLA 101 and BLW 201 (Certificate Program), you need to achieve a GPA of 2.66 or higher.
+Once you’ve taken LAW 101 (Fundamentals of Paralegalism), BLW 201 (Introduction to Business Law), and ENG 101 (Composition and Rhetoric) (AAS Program), or LAW 101 and BLW 201 (Certificate Program), you need to achieve a GPA of 2.66 or higher.
 Then, complete the paralegal application and submit your resume along with three letters of recommendation.
 This process ensures that both you and the college are a good fit for the program.
 As long as you meet the minimum GPA requirement and submit the required materials, you won’t be denied entry.
 Moreover, most of the Paralegal courses can be taken without officially entering the program.

 The U.S. Bureau of Labor Statistics predicts that job opportunities will increase by 14% from 2021 to 2031, which is much faster than the average growth rate for all jobs (5%).